mahfuzlafin/KAKM/README.md

 # KAKM
-Mobile application for Khulna Alia Kamil Madrasah (our university)
+Mobile application for Khulna Alia Kamil Madrasah (our college)